krishanakila/Assignment-krishanF/README.md

 $ npm -v
 6.13.4

-# To Run the project
+# To Run The Project

 1) npm i
 2) ng serve